 The first stop on your Taipei half-day tour is Chiang Kai-shek Memorial Hall, an impressive monument in memory of the late president of the Republic of China, Chang Kai-shek.
-To reach the hall, you need to climb up 89 steps, which represent Chang Kai-Shek’s age when he died.
+To reach the main hall, you need to climb up 89 steps, which represent Chang Kai-Shek’s age when he died.
 Here the changing of the guard ceremony takes place every hour on the hour from 09:00 in the main hall.

-In addition to the majestic main hall of the memorial, the exquisite Chinese garden around the building and the vast plaza are also worth taking a look.
-If you come here in the early morning, you can see some people doing Qigong there.
+In addition to the majestic main hall of the memorial, the exquisite Chinese garden around the building and the vast plaza are also worth visiting.
+If you come here in the early morning, you can see some people practicing Qigong there.

 On the way to the Grand Hotel Taipei, your tour guide will provide you with a brief introduction when you pass by the Presidential Office Building—a neo-Renaissance building built in 1910s during Japanese colonization, previously served as the office of the Governor-General of Taiwan.